Ratzifutzi/game-portfolio/projects/2021/18 Area Psi/README.md

 Project Details

 ### Codebase
-100% by me, unless specifically mentioned
+100% by me, unless specifically mentioned.
+The code fine most of the time.
+I wouldn't do the same today, but it's okay for the beginning.
+Comparing to older code, this is 100000% better.